 - And finally content syndication (or distribution) is just as important so we can get all the great content we create and curate and expose it to a larger audiences.

 Don’t believe me?
 According to BtoB Magazine “Content Marketing” is one of the top priorities for marketing in 2014.
-Content marketing was listed as the top priority by the Altimeter Group (slide 24) and also listed #1 here and here, and as the source of the biggest budget increases here.
+Content marketing was listed as the top priority by the Altimeter Group research.

 Take a look at the number of “Content Marketing” searches per month on Google.
 It was flat for years.
 And then in January 2011, a sharp increase began that shows content marketing is now 5 times more important to brands than ever before.

 And if you are still skeptical, here’s more statistics for you data geeks out there (like me):

 - 93% of B2B Marketers are using content marketing (Content Marketing Institute / Marketing Profs Study)